machines-in-motion/reactive_planners/readme.md

 - Majid Khadiv, Alexander Herzog, S. Ali A. Moosavian and Ludovic Righetti.
   “A robust walking controller based on online step location and duration optimization for bipedal locomotion.”, https://arxiv.org/abs/1704.01271 (2017)

+### License and Copyrights

+License BSD-3-Clause
+Copyright (c) 2020, New York University and Max Planck Gesellschaft.